 Rigorous and Relevant Learning

-Inquiry-based learning is the core approach taken in the Primary School in order to develop motivated and self-directed learners.
+Inquiry-based learning is the core approach taken in the Primary School in order to develop motivated, logical and self-directed learners.
 This is fundamental to the IB’s Primary Years Programme (PYP) and it provides the intellectual foundation for the higher order skills students will use and develop throughout their school career.
 Inquiry-based learning is the pathway to the Diploma Programme, to University and to the working world beyond formal schooling.

 Preparing Primary students for the future demands more than simple knowledge.
 Students will need the flexibility and agility to apply knowledge to unfamiliar and complex situations in the real-world.
 They will need to develop higher order thinking skills in order to be ahead of the curve.